JerettS/sql-layer-adapter-jdbc/README.md

     }
     ```

-   Remember, this method restricts your code to just this driver.
+   Remember, this method restricts your program to just this driver.

 3. Parameters